-The provision of adequate viewing standards in a stadium is a key factor in ensuring that seated accommodation is both safe and serves its intended purpose.
+The provision of adequate viewing standards in a stadium is a crucial factor in ensuring that seated accommodation is both safe and serves its intended purpose.
 Referencing the ‘Green Guide‘, which was produced by the Department for Culture, Media and Sport in the UK, this tutorial will explain how to use Dynamo to automate the seating bowl for a stadium.

 Step 1: Pitch